About honors coursework

 - An 8-10 page researched essay

-Students and instructors are advised to complete learning contracts for spring semester project-based courses by September 23, 2021.
+Students and instructors are advised to complete learning contracts for semester project-based courses by the end of week six.